Hiroki-Maeda/ninwavelets/README.md

-# Limitations
+# Advantages and Limitations

-### Method
+## Method

 Mathmatically, DFT is not good way.
 We have no good method to perform Fourier transform by digital computer.
 Method of convolve is good way for Wavelet transform.
 But GMW needs Frourier transform.
 Further more, convolving needs long long loooong time.
 It is not good for Morlet wavelet too.
 There may be some methods.

 **1**

 ```
 Convolve(wave, wavelet)  # Very good, but slow!
 ```

 **2**

 ```
 iFFT(FFT(wave) * FFT(wavelet))  # Fast, and widely used.
 But not good.
 ```

 **3**

 ```
 iFFT(FFT(wave) * FFTed_wavelet)  # Better and faster than 2.
 ```

 I adopted method 3.
 Not only GMW, but also Morlet wavelet will be performed by 3.

-### Hobby
+## It is just my hobby
 It is just my hobby.
 I am not professional person.
 Further more, I am not an engineer or PhD or Master.
 Just a man.